Canada crush Martinique 4-0 in Gold Cup opener

 David struck again in the 53rd minute when he got on the end of midfielder Samuel Piette’s long ball and fired his shot into the net off the base of the post to put Canada 2-0 up.

-The goal was the 19-year-old forward’s sixth in five appearances for Canada.

-Experienced winger Junior Hoilett put Canada up 3-0 in the 63rd minute when he bundled the ball over the line from close range and Scott Arfield’s strike four minutes later put the game out of reach for Martinique.
+Experienced winger Junior Hoilett put Canada up 3-0 in the 62nd minute when he bundled the ball over the line from close range and Scott Arfield’s strike five minutes later put the game out of reach for Martinique.

+David’s brace of goals gave the 19-year-old forward six in five appearances for Canada.

+“It’s an amazing feeling because I’m representing my country,” said David, who grew up in Canada’s capital city of Ottawa.

+Coach John Herdman said he was pleased to get off to a good start with the team after their biggest win in a Gold Cup match.

+“We knew Martinique were going to be a challenge, particularly in transition,” he said.
+“But I think the players stuck to the plan and were able to take away some of the things they did.”

-The match was the first in Group A, which also includes Cuba and tournament favorites Mexico, who meet later on Saturday.
+The match was the first in Group A, which also includes Cuba and tournament favorites Mexico, who were in action later on Saturday.

 Reporting by Rory Carroll, editing by Nick Mulvenney